In today's article, I will talk about the following:

 3. If you're weak in any of the critical skills, then focus on them first.

-4. If you're strong on the essential skills, try doubling down on them, and focus on strengths and weaknesses in a good balance.
+4. If you're strong on the essential skills, try doubling down on them and focusing on strengths and weaknesses in a good balance.

 How I can help you: